kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 <h2>Introduction</h2>

 >Python has a built-in string class named "str" with many handy features (there is an older module named "string" which you should not use).
 Python strings are "immutable" which means they cannot be changed after they are created.
 Since strings can't be changed, we construct *new* strings as we go to represent computed values.

-So, for example the expression ('hello' + 'there') takes in the 2 strings 'hello' and 'there' and builds a new string 'hellothere'.</br>
+>So, for example the expression ('hello' + 'there') takes in the 2 strings 'hello' and 'there' and builds a new string 'hellothere'.

 >Characters in a string can be accessed using the standard [ ] syntax.
 Python uses zero-based indexing, so if str is 'hello' str[1] is 'e'.
 If the index is out of bounds for the string, Python raises an error.
-The Python style (unlike Perl) is to halt if it can't tell what to do, rather than just make up a default value.
 The handy "slice" syntax (below) also works to extract any substring from a string.
 The len(string) function returns the length of a string.
 The [ ] syntax and the len() function actually work on any sequence type -- strings, lists, etc. Python tries to make its operations work consistently across different types.
-The '+' operator can concatenate two strings.</br>
+The '+' operator can concatenate two strings.

->Notice in the code below that variables are not pre-declared -- just assign to them and go.</br>
+>Notice in the code below that variables are not pre-declared -- just assign to them and go.

  _**Example**_
 ```python